Memories...Do Not Open: Critical reception

-At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 43, based on eight reviews, indicating "mixed or average reviews".
+Memories...Do Not Open had the lowest aggregate of any 2017 album on the site Metacritic, which assigned as an average score of 43 based on eight reviews, indicating "mixed or average reviews".
+A humorous review from Sputnikmusic analogized the album as a criminal case that concluded with the duo "stuffed into scratchy jumpsuits and shuffled to their cells, universes away from MIDI keyboards and ***ty VMA performances".

 Damien Morris of The Observer gave a two-out-of-five star review, describing the group's music as, "instantly memorable yet completely forgettable", comparing the album to US President Donald Trump, "shallow, always betraying its influences, with a third-grade vocabulary and ambition that runs no further than emptying the nearest wallet."
 In Entertainment Weekly, Barry Walters highlighted the duo's commercial success, describing their style as, "smoothed-out, mid-tempo, nearly easy-listening formula", but opined it sounds, "as if you're playing the radio instead of one solitary album".
 He considered "Break Up Every Night" as the only dance cut, while "the other cuts are basically ballads with beats — modernized Moby without the soul-searching or gospel samples."